Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Method

-This joint path evolves through a continuous-time Markov chain (CTMC) over atom types along the $t$-axis and an ordinary differential equation (ODE) over crystal structures along the $s$-axis:
+This joint path evolves through a continuous-time Markov chain (CTMC) over atom types along the $t$-axis and an ordinary differential equation (ODE) over crystal structures along the $s$-axis, expressed as:

-where $u^\text{A}(A_t,X_s,t,s)$ denotes the rate vector of the CTMC over atom types in a discrete state space, $u^\text{X}(A_t,X_s,t,s)$ denotes the velocity field of the ODE over crystal structures in a continuous state space, and $o(h)$ denotes residual terms that vanish as $h \to 0$.
-The $t$-axis governs atom type updates conditioned on crystal structures, whereas the $s$-axis handles structure updates conditioned on atom types.
+where $\delta_{A_t}$ denotes the probability vector supported on the current state $A_t$, $u^\text{A}(A_t,X_s,t,s)$ denotes the rate vector of the CTMC over atom types in a discrete state space, $u^\text{X}(A_t,X_s,t,s)$ denotes the velocity field of the ODE over crystal structures in a continuous state space, and $o(h)$ denotes residual terms that vanish as $h \to 0$.
+The $t$-axis governs atom type updates conditioned on crystal structures, whereas the $s$-axis handles crystal structure updates conditioned on atom types.

-\textbf{Multimodal flow matching.} We adopt a flow matching objective to learn modality-specific vector fields or rate vectors for the decoupled generative processes.
-Our objective is to minimize a weighted sum of divergences between the model prediction and the target velocity field or rate vector for each modality:
+\textbf{Multimodal flow matching.} We adopt a flow matching objective that minimizes a weighted sum of divergences between the model prediction and the modality-specific target velocity field or rate vector: